-Keep tracking the interest rates if you want to use a balance transfer credit card as a debt consolidation loan.
+Keep track of interest rates if you want to use a balance transfer credit card as a debt consolidation loan.
 After the 0% introductory period, the interest rate might increase and become very expensive; so act accordingly.
 Also, you’ll need a big credit limit, enough to transfer all of your other credit card balances.

 3. Home equity loans

-A home equity loan is also considered as one of the different types of debt consolidation loans.
+A home equity loan is also considered one of the different types of debt consolidation loans.

-4. A loan taken out from family or friends
+4. Loans taken out from family or friends

 If you decide to borrow money from a friend or relative, it can be a safer option to consolidate your unsecured debts.
-You can get a debt consolidation loan from them, and you may not have to worry about interest payments at all.
+If you can get a debt consolidation loan from them, you may not have to worry about interest payments at all.

 There is a catch if you ignore paying off the loan to your relatives or friends.
-If you fail to make monthly payments or to repay the entire loan, as a result your relationship with the friend or relative would be at stake.
+If you fail to make monthly payments or repay the entire loan, as a result, your relationship with a friend or relative will be at stake.
 For that reason, you should think twice about getting a debt consolidation loan from someone close to you.

 The best debt consolidation loan companies of 2020

-These are the most popular companies which may provide you different types of debt consolidation loans as per your specific financial situations:
+These are the most popular companies that may provide you with different types of debt consolidation loans as per your specific financial situation:

-- Discover – Best Lender with no fees except late fees
+- Discover – Best Lender with no fees other than late fees

 - LightStream – Best Lender for funds in a day